0atman/flaneurist/content/post/all-about-dat-brass.md

 > It's pronounced Suh-thuk, by the way, and damn and blast [Samuel Johnson](https://en.wikipedia.org/wiki/Dictionary#English_Dictionaries_in_Britain) for codifying such nonsense.

 I turned off Tooley Street and wandered past Borough Market, unbustled by the hurriers and worriers.
-There were yet many people here, it's just that these people were stationary, with refreshments in hand, and therefore much easier to navigate around.
+There were still many people here, but these people were stationary, with refreshments in hand, and therefore much easier to navigate around.

 I found the market itself, and indeed the whole of Southwark Street, closed tonight, but we Londoners are used to closed roads here and there - whole streets were dug up to install the Underground Railway after all - so we don't bat an eye.
 Indeed, it was my great fortune that I diverted off my normal path (I must make a note to deviate more!), and on to Union Street.